avl/savefile/savefile-abi/README.md

 crate-type = ["cdylib"]
 ```

-Now, in our application, we add a dependency to *InterfaceCrate*, but not
+Now, in our application, we add a dependency to *interface_crate*, but not
 to *ImplementationCrate*.

 We then load the implementation dynamically at runtime: